ByteBeem/ByteBeem/README.md

 👋 Hello, I'm [Donald MxolisiMohlala]!

 🔒 Penetration Tester | Cybersecurity Enthusiast
-🎓 Studying BSc in Computer Science and Mathematics at the University of Limpopo

 🔭 Exploring the depths of cybersecurity and the art of ethical hacking 💻 Passionate about securing systems, identifying vulnerabilities, and enhancing digital defenses